BuddyForms/BuddyForms-Attach-Post-with-Group/readme.txt

 == Changelog ==
+= 1.2.5 - 19 Nov 2020 =
+* Fixed some typos in the code.
+* Fixed the feature to render post metadata on the Group Front-end.

 = 1.2.4 - 10 Dec 2019 =
 * Improved compatibility with the last version of BuddyForms.
 * Removed deprecate use of the function `create_function`.